 "Teaching a Thief" is taken from Kindness, A Treasury of Buddhist Wisdom by Sarah Conover and Valerie Wahl (Boston: Skinner House, 2010).
-Availavle from the UUA Bookstore.
+Availavle from inSpirit: The UU Book and Gift Shop.
 All rights reserved.

 Bankei was a famous Zen teacher in Japan long ago.
 Students from all over came to his monastery for months of study and meditation.
 To make it through such intensive training is not an easy thing: There is much hard work to be done, many hours of meditation, little sleep, and only small, spare meals.